nnkrishnan/DesktopIconVisibilityTogglerForWindows/README.md

 # Thank you
 A big thank you to all those lovely people at stack overflow.
 And the creaters of the icons.
+This icons has been designed using resources from Flaticon.com